What is the Cloudant Developer Edition ?

 Note: If you are running docker on Mac OS X or Windows where docker is run within a virtual machine, you would replace the localhost in the URL with the Docker virtual machines IP address.

-Cloudant Support is not available for this offering.
 For additional information on using the Cloudant API, see the online documentation.
-For technical issues, post your question on StackOverflow with the tag "cloudant".
+For technical issues, search for Cloudant on StackOverflow.
+If you don't find an answer, post your question there with the tag "cloudant".

 The Dockerfile and associated scripts are licensed under the Apache License 2.0.
 Cloudant-developer is licensed under the IBM International License Agreement for Non-Warranted Programs.
 This license for Cloudant Developer can be found online.
 Note that this license does not permit further distribution.